benoit-liquet/COMBSS-R-VIGNETTE/Ultra_High_dimensional_example.md

 True.set <- beta !=0
 ```

-In the following the code for generated the design matrix and the
+In the following the code for generating the design matrix and the
 outcome.
 To save some time we have saved the X and y object in
 **Data\_Ultra\_High.RData**